puresec/node-csocket/README.md

 const csocket = require('csocket');

 const PORT = 1234;
-const TIMEOUT = 5; // in seconds (allows floating point), undefined/null/0 for no timeout
+const TIMEOUT = 5000; // in milliseconds (allows floating point), undefined/null/0 for no timeout

 /* TCP Server */
 const BIND_HOST = '127.0.0.1'; // use 0.0.0.0 for all interfaces